 The activity: Crepe paper, googly eyes, and a paper towel roll are transformed into beautiful flowing goldfish kites.
 Add a string to the top and hang them from the ceiling of your classroom.

-The book: This stunning compilation of fun family activities, delicious recipes, and traditional read-aloud tales is a celebration of the many facets of the Chinese New Year tradition.
+The book: This stunning compilation of fun family activities, delicious recipes, and traditional read-aloud tales is a celebration of the many facets of the Lunar New Year tradition.

-What are your favorite Chinese New Year activities in the classroom?
+What are your favorite Lunar New Year activities in the classroom?
 Come share in our WeAreTeachers HELPLINE group on Facebook.